MerrimanLab/selectionTools/README.md

 By default the pipeline executables will be added to $HOME/.local/bin, you should add this directory to your executable path.

+__Docker__: in the docker directory there is a dockerfile and instructions to create a docker image.
+Also try this option if the normal installation method doesn't work

 Config File
 -----------